What We Work On

 Do I need a formal ADHD diagnosis to work with you?

 No. A diagnosis is useful context but not a requirement.
-If you're dealing with the patterns -- focus, follow-through, time blindness, emotional reactivity -- we can work on those regardless.
-If you're in New York or New Jersey and want a formal assessment, I offer those through my therapy practice at
+What matters is whether the patterns are affecting your life -- difficulty starting tasks, losing track of time, acting on impulse, struggling to follow through despite your best intentions.
+If you're living with those challenges, we can work on them whether or not you have a formal diagnosis.
+If you're in New York or New Jersey and want a neuropsychological evaluation, Jordan offers those through his therapy practice at

-Coaching is not covered by insurance.
-My therapy practice at
+Coaching is not covered by insurance -- it's a private-pay service.
+Jordan's therapy practice at

-What if I've tried coaching before and it didn't work?
+What if I've tried ADHD coaching before and it didn't work?

 Book a Free Intro Call